CURRENT TERM CARD (details of Sunday evening concerts)

-SCMS presents recitals in the Hall (or sometimes the Chapel) on Sunday evenings during Full Term.
+SCMS presents recitals in the college on most Sunday evenings during Full Term.
 Details of this term’s concerts can be found on the Term Card (see link above).
 Performers include Selwyn instrumentalists and singers, musicians from other colleges, and occasionally young professionals from London and elsewhere.
 The Society is run by a Junior Committee of annually elected students.
 A Senior Secretary and a Senior Treasurer, normally both Fellows of the college, oversee the Society’s activities.
 SCMS membership is free and open to all.
 Admission to most Sunday recitals is free.
 All members are welcome to the Annual General Meeting held at the beginning of each Easter Term.
 The Society holds a black tie dinner from time to time, to which all members are invited.
 Please feel free to contact any of the current committee if you have any questions about SCMS.

-- Junior Secretary – Felix Blake (fab48)
+- Junior Secretary – Amy Bolster (acb225)

-- Junior Treasurer – Patrick Sheppard (ps789)
+- Junior Treasurer – Marcus Budack (mnb38)

-- Orchestral Manager – Felix Blake (fab48)
+- Orchestral Manager – Jess Ellis (je461)

-President: The Master, Mr Roger Mosey
+- President - The Master, Mr Roger Mosey

-Senior Secretary: Ms Sarah MacDonald (seam100)
+- Senior Secretary - Ms Sarah MacDonald (seam100)

-Senior Treasurer: Dr Alan Howard (adh29)
+- Senior Treasurer - Dr Alan Howard (adh29)

 A Brief History